thefatedefeater/breakfree/README.md

 4. When application opens up, confirm the action.
 5. Start the application.
 > [!IMPORTANT]
 > When importing the correct config for your locale, domestic connections (to services hosted in your country) are not proxied and you can use them as if the VPN is off.
-So keep Sing-Box on!
+So keep the app on!

 > [!NOTE]
 > After activation, your web dashboard is hosted on http://localhost:9090 and by opening that link, you can access all kinds of stats and controls.